Photo by: Raquel Pérez-Puig

 BIO

-During her tenure (2012-2017) at El Museo del Barrio in New York, she coordinated and organized over thirty exhibitions and numerous public programs, artists’ projects, site-specific installations, and off-site special projects.
+At El Museo del Barrio in New York (2012–2017), she played a pivotal role in supporting the organization and execution of over thirty exhibitions and numerous public programs, artists’ projects, site-specific installations, and off-site special projects.
 Some notable ones include NKAME: A Retrospective of Cuban Printmaker Belkis Ayón (2017), Antonio Lopez: Future Funk Fashion (2016), Illusive Eye (2016), Marisol (2015), Pa'Lante: Young Lords in New York (2015), PLAYING WITH FIRE: Political Interventions, Dissident Acts, and Mischievous Actions (2014), Museum Starter Kit: Open with Care (2013), La Bienal (2013), Caribbean Crossroads of the World (2012).
-She also oversaw the development, and management of the Artists in Residency, Lucky Sevens Art Salon, and the Portfolio Reviews, programs that reimagined contemporary artists’ roles and their relationships with the Museum.
+As well as with innovative programs such as Artists in Residency, Lucky Sevens Art Salon, and Portfolio Reviews that reimagined contemporary artists’ roles and their relationships with the Museum.

-Sofía has an MFA from the University Carlos III of Madrid, Spain, and a BFA from the Pratt Institute.
-She is also a graduate of the University of Puerto Rico, where she took courses with renowned Puerto Rican visual artists, educators, and academics that shaped and informed her practices.
-She is a member of the community-based organization Mujeres de Islas, Inc, a Culebra, PR's NGO, and a certified postnatal Doula and an Ashtanga and prenatal Yoga Teacher.
+Sofía holds an MFA from Universidad Carlos III de Madrid, Spain, and a BFA from Pratt Institute.
+She also studied at the University of Puerto Rico, where courses with leading visual artists, educators, and academics helped shape her practice.
+An active member of Mujeres de Islas, Inc. since 2010—a community-based NGO in Culebra, PR—she has been a certified Ashtanga Yoga, postnatal doula, and certified yoga instructor (among other certifications) since 2005.

 STATEMENT